 Before buying an investment property, get clear on your goals.
 Some types of real estate are better for positive cash flow, which is ideal if you want something that will supplement your income sooner.
 Others might cost you a bit more to run but will also increase more in value.
 If your plan is to sell it for a profit later, this might be where your focus is.

 Irrespective of your strategy, some properties will always make better investments than others.
 Consider things like rental demand, ongoing upkeep, property values over time and location to make sure you’re choosing something that will attract a reliable supply of tenants.

 “Canberra is a good place to invest, regardless of where you are based,” Monika says.
 “As long you’re close to amenities and local shops it doesn’t need to be a main town centre.
 It depends on your goals.
 Are you looking for an investment that will be cash positive, or one you can negatively gear to offset your tax?
 Some of the newer apartments offer positive cash flow right from the beginning with great rental returns, so that's definitely a possibility in the Canberra market.”

 A property manager can help you attract, vet and install a tenant into your investment property.
 But did you know that they can help even before you’ve bought a place?
 As experts in the area, they’ll be able to tell you what kinds of property tenants are looking for, where the best locations are and what rental demand to expect.

-“We’re always happy to help with advice,” says Grace.
+“We’re always happy to help with advice,” says Monika.
 “We can tell you where the highest demand is and pass on what tenants are telling us about their needs.
 We can’t give you financial advice, but we can tell you what rent you can expect from various properties.”